yoodame/ld_import/INSTALL.markdown

    There are a few different ways to do this...

-   - If you use the RDF module, or other modules that utilize ARC, it should be available to RDFimporter already.
+   - If you use the RDFx module, or other modules that utilize ARC, it should be available to Linked Data Import already.
    - (Using Libraries module) Unpack (or git clone) the ARC2 bundle into either "sites/all/libraries/arc" or "sites/<sitename>/libraries/arc"
    - Unpack or clone the ARC2 bundle directly into "modules/ld_import/arc"

-   Drupal will show a notice if RDFimporter has trouble finding ARC.
+   Drupal will show a notice if Linked Data Import has trouble finding ARC.

-3. Download and enable the RDFimporter module.
+3. Download and enable the Linked Data Import module.

 System settings
 ---------------
-RDFimporter makes a lot of HTTP requests and retrieves a lot of data.
+Linked Data Import makes a lot of HTTP requests and retrieves a lot of data.
 While it does use Drupal's Batch API to help move things along smoothly, there are still common issues.

 - **PHP maximum execution time:**
   The default seems to be around 30 seconds, which is sometimes too low for even Drupal itself.
 This is set with "max_execution_time" in "php.ini".
 A good figure for development might be 180 seconds.